digitallawyer/openlegaldictionary/_definitions/testatus.md

 ---
 title: Testatus
 permalink: "/definitions/testatus.html"
-body: Lat In the civil law.
+body: Lat in the civil law.
 Testate; one who has made a will.
 Dig.
 50, 17, 7
 published_at: '2018-07-07'
 layout: post
 ---